 Interactive projects about online privacy

 Most of us don’t seem to care much about our online privacy.
 Why should we?
 And what are the effects of living in a world where we are connected –observed even– 24 hours a day?
-In these five interactive projects, directors and designers create awareness around some of the most important questions of our time: the recording and exploitation of personal data, and our right to be off the grid.
+In these five interactive projects, directors and designers address one of the most important issues of the information age: the recording and exploitation of our personal data and what should be our basic human right; the right to be “off the grid”.

 1. White Spots

 A Journey to the Edge of the Internet

 The first thing the White Spots app does when you start it in VR mode is to visualize the invisible mobile and wifi networks all around you.
 I found out that here, in the densely populated area of Amsterdam West, we live in an electromagnetic jungle.
 Too many signals to count.
 It feels like taking a peek in an alternate universe that you never get to see.
 A reality that is always there and from which there is no escape.
 This is where White Spots comes in.